Legal Remedies If A Home Seller Lies or Conceals a Defect in Michigan

 Did the Seller Know About the Problem and Have a Duty to Disclose It to You?

-The most difficult part of asserting a fraud or misrepresentation claim against the seller is proving that the seller knew that there was a defect and intentionally made a false representation.
-The seller is not responsible for any errors, inaccuracies, or omissions unless the seller had personal knowledge of the issue.
+The most difficult part of asserting such a claim against the seller is proving that they knew that there was a defect and intentionally made a false representation.
+The property seller is not responsible for any errors, inaccuracies, or omissions unless they had personal knowledge of the issue.
 (Mich.
 Comp.
-Laws Ann. § 565.955(1).)
+Laws § 565.955(1).)

-It would be unusual for a seller to admit having intentionally misrepresented information about the property.
+It would be unusual for a home seller to admit having intentionally misrepresented information about the property.
 So, the buyer must investigate what the seller actually knew.
-You may start by reviewing records of prior repair work done on the property, looking for obvious signs of covering up the problem (such as fresh paint over water stains), and speaking with neighbors who might be aware of the issue.
-You may also review past seller disclosure statements that are public record to determine whether the issue existed and was disclosed to the seller by a previous seller.
+You might start by reviewing records of prior repair work done on the property, looking for obvious signs of covering up the problem (such as fresh paint over water stains), and speaking with neighbors who might be aware of the issue.
+You could also review past seller disclosure statements that are public record to determine whether the issue existed and was disclosed to this seller by a previous seller.

-Did the Broker Know About the Problem and Have a Duty to Disclose It to You?
+Did the Broker Know About the Problem and Have a Duty to Disclose It to You Under Michigan Law?

 Should the Home Inspector Have Spotted the Problem and Brought It to Your Attention?

-You may also have a claim against your home inspector if the inspector missed a problem that he or she, as a professional, should have noticed.
+You might also have a claim against your home inspector if they missed a problem that a professional should have noticed.
 The home inspection report is often lengthy, and contains pages of property issues noted.
 Importantly, it also will contain a list of areas that the inspector did not inspect and excluded from the report.

-For example, some home inspectors will only inspect "accessible places."
-In those cases, an inspector may not look at the attic, crawl space, or any area that is obstructed by furniture, boxes, or other items.
-If the property defect is not located in a clearly visible area, the inspector may not be responsible.
+For example, some home inspectors will inspect only "accessible places."
+In those cases, an inspector might not look at the attic, crawl space, or any area that is obstructed by furniture, boxes, or other items.
+If the property defect is not located in a clearly visible area, the inspector might not be responsible.
 To determine whether you have a claim, review your home inspection report carefully.

-Additional Information If You Discover a Concealed Defect
+Additional Information If You Discover a Concealed Home Defect in Michigan

 Talk to a Lawyer